Gun Stores Can Sell Guns, Ammunition In Parking Lots, ATF Says

 The retailers would still have to verify the customers’ identities, check the necessary paperwork, and do whatever else is required under local law.
 Further, their inventory would have to remain safely locked inside the store.

-The memo is clear that the it is providing only guidance, and that it is not intended to supersede local law.
+The memo is clear that it is providing only guidance, and that it is not intended to supersede local law.

 “Guidance documents, like this industry letter, are not binding and lack the force and effect of law, unless expressly authorized by statute,” the memo reads.